RenderKit/ospray/doc/api.md

 Rendering
 ---------

-### Synchronous Rendering
+### Asynchronous Rendering

-To render a frame into the given framebuffer with the given renderer use

-    float ospRenderFrame(OSPFrameBuffer, OSPRenderer, OSPCamera, OSPWorld);
+Rendering is by default asynchronous (non-blocking), and is done by combining a frame buffer, renderer, camera, and world.

 What to render and how to render it depends on the renderer's parameters.
 If the framebuffer supports accumulation (i.e., it was created with `OSP_FB_ACCUM`) then successive calls to `ospRenderFrame` will progressively refine the rendered image.
 If additionally the framebuffer has an `OSP_FB_VARIANCE` channel then `ospRenderFrame` returns an estimate of the current variance of the rendered image, otherwise `inf` is returned.
 The estimated variance can be used by the application as a quality indicator and thus to decide whether to stop or to continue progressive rendering.

-### Asynchronous Rendering

-Rendering can also be done asynchronously, with a similar interface to the above synchronous version.
-To start an asynchronous render, use
+To start an render task, use

-    OSPFuture ospRenderFrameAsync(OSPFrameBuffer,
+    OSPFuture ospRenderFrame(OSPFrameBuffer,
                              OSPRenderer,
                              OSPCamera,
                              OSPWorld);

-This version returns an `OSPFuture` handle, which can be used to synchronize with, cancel, or query for progress of the running task.
-When `ospRenderFrameAsync` is called, there is no guarantee when the associated task will begin execution.
+This returns an `OSPFuture` handle, which can be used to synchronize with the application, cancel, or query for progress of the running task.
+When `ospRenderFrame` is called, there is no guarantee when the associated task will begin execution.

 Progress of a running frame can be queried with the following API function

     float ospGetProgress(OSPFuture);

 This returns the progress of the task in [0-1].

 Applications can wait on the result of an asynchronous operation, or choose to only synchronize with a specific event.
 To synchronize with an `OSPFuture` use

     void ospWait(OSPFuture, OSPSyncEvent = OSP_TASK_FINISHED);